jarstingstall/jarstingstall.github.io/_posts/2015-06-09-getting-started-with-webpack-part-4.md

 title: "Getting Started With Webpack - Part Four: SASS and CSS Loaders"
 ---

 One of Webpack's features that sets it apart from similar tools is the ability to load modules other than JavaScript such as CSS and HTML.
+In this post we'll look at how Webpack handles pre-processing SASS and allows us to write modular CSS.

-To get started incorporating CSS files into our Webpack workflow we'll need to install the following packages:
+To get started install the following packages:

 ```bash
 $ npm install css-loader sass-loader extract-text-webpack-plugin --save-dev